 Ransomware can destroy your business.

-Targets now include almost all sectors, where previously they were predominantly government bodies and large corporates.
+Targets now include almost all sectors.
+Previously, attacks were predominantly targeted towards government bodies and large corporates.

 Attacks are focussing less on espionage and more on political disruption and economic gain.